 Diploma/Certificate, Undergraduate and Graduate Degrees

 The University offers diploma and certificates as well as undergraduate and graduate degrees in Business Administration, Criminal Justice, General Studies, and Legal Studies.
-ALU’s Master’s tuition has been reduced to $250 per credit hour for military students.
+ALU’s tuition for its masters programs has been reduced to $250 per credit hour for military students.

 Juris Doctor (J.D.)
 Degree

-Fees that are waived for military students (excluding DBA and JD programs) include:
+Fees that are waived for military students (excluding JD program) include:

 ALU accepts the maximum allowable transfer credits from military training, plus credits earned at other accredited colleges and universities.
-This applies to all undergraduate and master’s, and DBA programs.
-To learn how to get a transcript evaluation, please contact your ALU Admissions Representative at www.alu.edu or (213) 252-5100.
+This applies to all undergraduate, Master’s, and DBA programs.
+Learn more information regarding ALU’s transfer policy on our Transfer Credits page.
+To learn more about obtaining a transcript evaluation, contact your ALU Admissions Representative at email@example.com or (213) 252-5100.

-Transfer credit policy for the Juris Doctor (J.D.) degree is prescribed by the Committee of Bar Examiners of the State Bar of California.
+Transfer credit policy for the Juris Doctor (JD) degree is prescribed by the Committee of Bar Examiners of the State Bar of California.
 Transfer credit is typically limited to coursework from other law schools that are registered or accredited with the Committee of Bar Examiners of the State Bar of California.
+The maximum transfer credit for the JD program is two years.
+Find more information regarding ALU’s transfer policy for JD students on our Transfer Credits page.

 Abraham Lincoln University is eligible to accept Military Tuition Assistance (TA) for active duty soldiers, which may pay up to 100% of tuition.
 ALU also accepts MyCAA (Military Spouse Career Advancement Accounts), a program delivering up to $4,000 over two fiscal years to military spouses in certificate, diploma, and degree programs.